Performance Reviews for UK Hospitality Staff 2026

 No monthly fees.
 30-day money-back guarantee.
 Built by a working pub landlord.

-In this guide, you’ll learn how to build a performance review system that works for a pub environment—one that takes less than an hour per person, generates honest feedback, and actually improves how your team works together.
+In this guide, you’ll learn how to build a performance review system that actually works in a pub—something you can do in under an hour per person, that generates real feedback, and that stops your team from guessing whether they’re valued or about to get sacked.

 Key Takeaways